The Stewarts of Gartnafuaran

 The following seven cadet branches of the Stewarts of Gartnafuaran are listed in Stewarts of the South:

-1. The Stuiartich a’ Bhaid, “Second Branch . . . . in ancient times the oldest branch of the family of Gartnafuara.”54 If this family was the oldest branch of the Stewarts of Gartnafuaran, they must be identical with the Stewarts of Blairgarry, who were descended from John Stewart, younger son of Andrew Stewart, 1st of Gartnafuaran.55 Not much is known about either the Stewarts of Blairgarry or the Stuiartich a’ Bhaid.
+1. The Stuiartich a’ Bhaid, “Second Branch . . . . in ancient times the oldest branch of the family of Gartnafuara.”54 If this family was the “oldest” branch of the Stewarts of Gartnafuaran, they must be identical with the Stewarts of Blairgarry, who were descended from John Stewart, younger son of Andrew Stewart, 1st of Gartnafuaran.55 Alternatively, “oldest” might rather mean “most senior” in order of precedence, which would refer to the chronologically most recent branch, which if true would mean this branch is not the same as the Blairgarry family.
+Not much is known about the Stuiartich a’ Bhaid.
 From the mid-1700s to the early 1800s, members of the Stuiartich a’ Bhaid dwelled at Doune, Culntogle in Callander parish, Glasgow, Grodich at Glenfinglas, and Monavrechie in Menteith.56 Living descendants of the Stuiartich a’ Bhaid have been identified.

 2. The Sliochd Rob Dhuibh mhoir, “Children of Big Black Robert,” associated with Wester Ardchubry, Balquhidder parish.57 “Branch third, or what is called ‘Sliochd Rob Dhuibh mhoir,’ who was a son of Gartnafuara, tenant of Wester Ardchubry, Balquhidder parish in Strathyre district of Auchlessy, whose descendant was Rob McDonachie, lately one of the four tenants of Ardcheanacnocan . . . .”58 Since Rob Dubh Mor is described as “a son of Gartnafuara,” he apparently was a son of one of the senior tacksmen of Gartnafuaran.
 He may be the same as Robert Stewart, third son of Alexander Stewart, 5th of Gartnafuaran.